Scaling intra-urban climate fluctuations: Abstract

 \section{Abstract}

-Urban-induced changes in local microclimate, such as the urban heat island effect and air pollution, are known to vary with city size, leading to distinctive relations between average climate variables and city-scale quantities (e.g., total population or area).
-However, these approaches suffer from biases related to the choice of city boundaries and they neglect intra-urban variations of urban characteristics.
-Here we use high-resolution data of urban temperatures, air quality, population counts, and street intersections from 142 cities worldwide and show that their marginal and joint probability distributions follow universal scaling functions.
-By using a logarithmic relation between urban spatial features and climate variables, we show that average street network properties are sufficient to characterize the entire variability of the temperature and air pollution fields observed within and across cities.
-We further demonstrate that traditional models linking climate variables to the distance from the city center fail to reproduce the observed distributions unless the stochasticity of urban structure is fully considered.
-These findings provide a unified statistical framework for characterizing intra-urban climate variability, with important implications for climate modelling and urban planning.
+Urban-induced microclimate variations, such as urban heat islands and air pollution, scale with city size, producing distinctive relations between average climate variables and city-scale quantities (e.g., total population).
+However, these relations are sensitive to city boundary definitions and overlook intra-urban variability.
+Here, we overcome these limitations by using high-resolution data of urban temperatures, air quality, population, and street networks from 142 cities worldwide, showing that their marginal and joint probability distributions collapse onto a set of general functions inspired by finite-size scaling in statistical physics.
+Through a logarithmic relation linking urban spatial features to climate variables, we find that average street network properties are sufficient to characterize the full variability of temperature and air pollution fields within and across cities.
+These findings show that intra-urban climate variability follows general scaling functions, enabling the integration of climate information into reduced-complexity models of urban systems to better inform future urban planning.